 Breaking the Mold workshop is intended as a functional “experiment” in a top-down approach to generating novel ideas that “break the mold of conventional thinking” concerning necessary changes in the national security plans, processes and organization of the United States.

-Center on Irregular Warfare & Armed Groups hosts an annual symposium each year at U.S. Naval War College.
-The purpose of the symposium is to focus needed attention on irregular warfare and bring together scholars and operators in order to stimulate interaction between the two communities.
+Center on Irregular Warfare & Armed Groups hosts an annual event each year at U.S. Naval War College.
+The purpose of this is to focus needed attention on irregular warfare and bring together scholars and operators in order to stimulate interaction between the two communities.

 The China Maritime Studies Institute has conducted conferences since 2005.
 Conferences have addressed a range of issues in Chinese maritime development, encompassing both competitive and also cooperative themes.

 The Secretary of the Navy's Current Strategy Forum has its origins in the Round Table Discussions first held at U.S. Naval War College (NWC) in May 1949.
 Their purpose was to bring together a small number of prominent civilian and military guests to discuss future U.S. strategy with senior officers attending NWC.